 Quite often people have experienced one type of yoga but not another, and as such they will base their overall impression of yoga without having all the information available.
 The truth is that yoga can be very different depending on who you learn it from and how they perceive yoga.
 Here are some of the common misconceptions.

 1. Yoga is a form of exercise.

-Well yes it is, but so is walking.
+Well yes, it is, but so is walking.
 You can walk from your couch to your table and can hardly claim to have done any exercise for the day.
 The truth is that exercise is just the beginning of what yoga is.
-Its closer to a combination of exercise, physiotherapy, psychology and spirituality all rolled into one.
+It’s closer to a combination of exercise, physiotherapy, psychology and spirituality all rolled into one.

 2. Yoga is for Hippies.

 As previously mentioned yoga can be a very spiritual experience if you become good enough at clearing your thoughts and concentrating whilst performing the exercises.
 But you certainly do not have to begin with any spiritual belief.
 Yoga believes in aligning the body and the mind and the spirit through achieving inner balance.
 What that means to you is probably going to depend entirely on what your beliefs already are.

-However, yoga is not something new and is based in documents that are hundreds of years old which describe exercises and poses that were probably being performed for generations before that.
-While an individual style of yoga may come and go, but as long as people are still stretching before a game of football then yoga will still be being used.
+However, yoga is not something new and is based on documents that are hundreds of years old which describe exercises and poses that were probably being performed for generations before that.
+While an individual style of yoga may come and go, as long as people are still stretching before a game of football then yoga will still be being used.